AbeyFoundation/documents/Whitepaper/Abey-Whitepaper.md

 ## Abstract

-In this paper, we present the initial design of Abey Blockchain (3.0+) and its technical details.
-Our consensus design guarantees consistency, liveness, transaction finality, and security.
-We discuss optimizations such as the frequency of rotating committee members and physical timestamp restrictions.
-The primary focus of Abey Blockchain is to advance these concepts and build a blockchain uniquely designed for the Abey community.
-We also utilize: (i) data sharding and speculative transactions, (ii) evaluation of smart contracts in a hybrid cloud infrastructure, and (iii) volunteer computing protocols for a new compensation infrastructure.
+In this paper, we present the initial design of **Abey blockchain (3.0+)** and other technical details.
+Briefly, our consensus design enjoys the same consistency, liveness, transaction finality, and security guarantees.
+We discuss optimizations like the frequency of rotating committee members and physical timestamp restrictions.
+The primary focus of Abey blockchain is to advance these concepts and to build a blockchain that is uniquely designed for the Abey community.
+We also utilize:

+1. Data sharding and speculative transactions.
+2. Evaluation of smart contracts in a hybrid cloud infrastructure.
+3. Usage of existing volunteer computing protocols for a compensation infrastructure.

 ---

 ## 1. Introduction

 With the surging popularity of cryptocurrencies, blockchain technology has caught the attention of both industry and academia.
-Blockchain can be viewed as a shared computing environment involving peers that can freely join and leave, governed by a consensus protocol.
-Its decentralized nature, along with transaction transparency, autonomy, and immutability, forms the foundation of cryptocurrencies.
+One can think of blockchain as a shared computing environment where peers join and quit freely, with a commonly agreed consensus protocol.
+The decentralized nature of blockchain, together with transaction transparency, autonomy, and immutability, are critical to cryptocurrencies.

-However, earlier cryptocurrencies such as Bitcoin [[1]](#references) and Ethereum [[2]](#references) are widely recognized as unscalable in terms of transaction rate and are economically inefficient due to high energy and computation demands.
+However, earlier-designed cryptocurrencies such as Bitcoin [[1]](#ref-1) and Ethereum [[2]](#ref-2) have been recognized as unscalable in terms of transaction rate and not economically viable due to energy consumption and computation power requirements.

-With growing demand for public blockchain applications, a viable protocol enabling higher transaction rates is essential.
-For example, a public blockchain that hosts peer-to-peer gaming applications and smart contracts for Initial Coin Offerings (ICOs) would face severe delays in transaction confirmation without improved scalability.
+With the demand for apps and platforms using public blockchain growing, a viable protocol that enables higher transaction rates is the main focus of new systems.
+For example, a public blockchain hosting computationally intensive peer-to-peer gaming applications with a large user base would face delays in transaction confirmation if it also hosted ICO contracts.

-Alternative models such as Delegated Proof-of-Stake (DPoS) and Hybrid Consensus have emerged.
-Abey Blockchain 2.0 adopts hybrid consensus, combining a modified Practical Byzantine Fault Tolerance (PBFT) [[3]](#references) with Proof-of-Work (PoW).
-Abey Blockchain 3.0 phases out energy-intensive PoW in favor of the more efficient Proof-of-Stake (PoS).
-PoS with validators enables high throughput, is energy efficient, and remains secure as long as no more than one-third of validators are malicious at any time.
+Other models like delegated Proof of Stake (PoS) and Hybrid Consensus exist.
+Abey 2.0 adopted Hybrid Consensus, incorporating PBFT [[3]](#ref-3) and Proof of Work (PoW).
+Abey 3.0 phases out PoW for a more energy-efficient Proof-of-Stake protocol.
+PoS ensures safety as long as no more than one-third of validators are malicious.
+Validators achieve consensus using a modified PBFT [[4]](#ref-4), ensuring incentivization, instant finality, high throughput, and fair committee rotation.

-In this paper, we propose Abey Blockchain 3.0, a PoS protocol where validators achieve consensus using a modified PBFT [[4]](#references).
-This system incentivizes validators, ensures fair committee rotation, provides instant finality with high throughput, and supports a compensation infrastructure for non-uniform resources.
-The protocol tolerates corruption of up to one-third of nodes.

 ---

 ## 2. Background

-The strength of this proposal lies in recognizing the theorems of DPoS.
-By using DailyBFT as committee members, Abey Blockchain supports rotating committees, enhancing fairness among consensus validators.
+The core strength of this proposal lies in recognizing DPoS principles, using DailyBFT rotating committees for validator fairness.

 ### 2.1 Related Works

-In PoS systems, the native token represents both value and voting power, unlike PoW systems where tokens only store value.
-PoS achieves Sybil resistance via Byzantine Fault Tolerance (BFT) while consuming significantly less energy.
-Participation in PoS depends on token staking, reducing computational costs compared to PoW.
-Validators are chosen proportionally to their stake, offering notable benefits and trade-offs distinct from PoW systems.
+In PoS systems, the native token stores both value and voting power.
+PoS achieves Sybil resistance through BFT while consuming less energy.
+Unlike PoW, PoS selects validators proportionally to staked holdings, reducing computation costs while offering scalability and security.

 ---
 ## 3. Consensus

-Our consensus design is a PoS model with modifications to support application-specific requirements.
-We assume readers are familiar with PoS fundamentals.

 ### 3.1 Design Overview

-The protocol builds on Hybrid Consensus [[5]](#references).
-Our adversary model allows mild adaptive corruption of nodes, with delayed effects [[6]](#references).
-Future versions will formally define modifications under the Universal Composability model [[7]](#references).
+Our consensus design is a proof-of-stake model extended to meet the requirements of applications that demand high throughput and fairness.
+The protocol builds on Hybrid Consensus [[5]](#ref-5).
+Our adversary model follows Pass and Shi [[6]](#ref-6), where adversaries can adaptively corrupt nodes with some delay.
+Future work will formalize these modifications under the Universal Composability framework [[7]](#ref-7).

-*Note: All pseudocode presented here is simplified and not optimized for engineering.*

 ### 3.2 Recap of DPoS Consensus Protocol

-The Abey Blockchain 3.0 PoS consensus protocol includes several subprotocols:

-#### 3.2.1 Daily Off-Chain Consensus Protocol
+#### 3.2.1 Daily Offchain Consensus Protocol

-In DailyBFT, committee members run an off-chain BFT instance to decide a daily log, while non-members validate signatures.
-This provides security for non-members and late-joining nodes.
-Committee members output signed daily log hashes, consumed by the PoS consensus protocol.
-These signatures satisfy completeness and unforgeability.
+DailyBFT enables committee members to execute a BFT instance offchain to determine a daily log of transactions, while non-members verify signatures.
+This allows all honest nodes, including late-joining ones, to agree on the same final log.
+Committee members output signed daily log hashes, which the on-chain PoS consensus consumes.
+These signatures are tagged with prefixes (“0” for BFT, “1” for DailyBFT) to prevent namespace collisions.

-- **BFT Member Behavior**: A BFT virtual node (*BFTpk*) processes transactions (TXs).
-If a stop signal is signed by at least one-third of committee keys, logging ceases.
-Gossip checks ensure consensus.
-- **Non-BFT Member Behavior**: Transactions are added to history and signed by one-third of committee keys.

-The signing algorithm tags inner BFT messages with prefix "0" and DailyBFT messages with prefix "1" to prevent namespace collisions.

 #### 3.2.2 Mempool Subprotocol

-The mempool initializes transactions with 0 and tracks them in a set.
-On receiving a proposal, transactions are added to blocks and disseminated via gossip.
-Confirmed transactions are purged, and query methods return verified transactions.
+The mempool maintains a set of pending transactions.
+When a new transaction arrives, it is initialized with status 0 and added to the set.
+On receipt of a proposal, transactions are grouped into blocks and disseminated by gossip.
+Confirmed transactions are removed.
+Query interfaces allow validation of transaction state.

 #### 3.2.3 Main Consensus Protocol

-A new node inherits message history and interacts with mempools, preprocessing, off-chain consensus, and on-chain validation.
+A new node inherits transcript history and implicit routing from peers.
+It interacts with mempools, preprocessing functions, the offchain DailyBFT consensus, and on-chain validation.

 ### 3.3 Variant Day Length and Committee Election

-Committees rotate after fixed periods (logical chain-based clocks) [[8]](#references).
-Miners of the latest *csize* blocks form new committees.
-Our design reduces switching frequency to minimize overhead, but enforces switches to maintain fairness.
-Misbehavior triggers forced switches, informed by Thunderella [[9]](#references).
+Committees rotate after fixed time periods, with the chain serving as a logical clock [[8]](#ref-8).
+Committee members are selected as miners of the most recent blocks (of size `csize`).
+Reducing rotation frequency minimizes switching overhead but enforced switches guarantee fairness.
+If misbehavior is detected, authenticated evidence is submitted on-chain, triggering a forced switch.
+This approach is inspired by Thunderella [[9]](#ref-9).

 ### 3.4 Application-Specific Design

-Consensus adapts to specific application requirements without compromising consistency, liveness, or security.

 #### 3.4.1 Physical Timing Restriction

-Committee members may reorder transactions within small time windows, risking fairness in high-throughput applications like exchanges.
-To mitigate this, Abey Blockchain requires sticky timestamps (*TΔ*).
-Transactions include signed physical timestamps (*Tp*), verified by validators.
+High-throughput applications like exchanges risk unfairness if committee members reorder transactions within micro time-windows.
+Abey blockchain requires that transactions carry sticky physical timestamps (*Tp*).
+Validators check that |current_time - *Tp*| ≤ *TΔ*.
+Transactions from the same sender must also maintain increasing timestamp order.

 **Algorithm 1: Extra Verification Regarding Physical Timestamp**
 ```pseudo